FAQs - Frequently Asked Questions

 7. WILL I GET AIR SICK ?

-Interestingly, only one in around 5-600 of our passengers will get a little queasy, usually, due to taking lots of photographs and enjoying the scenery through a very restricted 2 inch square camera viewer.
+Interestingly, only one in around 5-600 of our passengers will get a little queasy, usually, due to taking lots of photographs and enjoying the scenery through a very restricted 2 inch square camera or phone viewer.

 In many respects, there is no such thing as motion/air sickness as the symptoms are principally induced by the behaviour of the individual.
 It’s mainly caused by the eyes and the brain receiving conflicting messages – one senses motion, the other does not, so, for example, reading or playing computer games in a car could bring on the symptoms or, as mentioned, so could taking lots of photographs or videos whilst moving.